Bakersfield Drillers: History

 Minor league baseball was first hosted in Bakersfield, California in 1910, when the Bakersfield Drillers became founding members of the four–team Class D level San Joaquin Valley League.
 The Coalinga Savages, Tulare Merchants and Visalia Pirates joined Bakersfield as charter members to begin the season.

 On September 12, 1910, Bakersfield had a record of 21–9 under manager Brick Devereaux when the San Joaquin Valley League folded.
 Bakersfield was 7.5 games ahead of second place Visalia (13–17) in the standings at the time the league folded.
 Previously, the Tulare (13–15) franchise had folded on August 8, 1910 and Coalinga (9–14) folded on August 18, 1910.
 Pitcher Willard Meikle of Bakersfield led the league with 11 wins, 101 strikeouts and an 11–4 record.

 The Bakersfield use of the "Drillers" moniker corresponds with oil drilling in the area.
 The Kern River Oil Field began oil production in 1899 and is still in operation today.

 (1910) Kern River Oil Field.
 Bakersfield, California.

 Minor league baseball returned briefly to Bakersfield in 1929.
 The Bakersfield Bees began the season as members of the four–team Class D level California State League.
 The San Diego Aces, San Bernardino Padres and Santa Ana Orange Countians joined Bakersfield in league play.
 Josh Clark was president of the Bakersfield team.

 On opening day, April 10, 1929, Santa Ana defeated Bakersfield 7-6 at Recreation Park in Bakersfield.

 During the season, on June 17, 1929, the California State League permanently folded.
 At the time the league folded, Bakersfield was in 2nd place with a 32–28 overall record.
-Managed by Louis Guisto and Ned Porter, the Bakersfield Bees finished 2.5 games behind the 1st place San Diego Aces in the final standings.
+Managed by Louis Guisto and Ned Porter, the Bakersfield Bees finished 2½ games behind the first place San Diego Aces in the final standings.
 Lou Martin of Bakersfield led the league in hitting, batting .389 and player/manager Ned Porter led the California State League with 15 home runs.
+The California State League did not reform for a 1930 season.

 Bakersfield next hosted minor league baseball when the 1941 Bakersfield Badgers began play as members of the Class C level California League.

 (1909) Santa Fe Depot.
 Bakersfield, California.